Pathways to Politics for Women

 Our Impact

-Pathways to Politics has realised significant impact in advancing female political participation since it launched in 2016, with 21 electoral successes achieved nationally across the political spectrum at local, state and federal levels of government.
-The majority of alums intend to run for elected office in the next ten years, and we anticipate approximately 15 alums will be running in the forthcoming 2022 Victorian state election.
+In the decade Pathways to Politics has helped hundreds of women to run for office, and achieved 92 electoral successes nationally across the political spectrum and at all levels of government.
+The majority of alums intend to run for elected office in the next ten years.

 - Juliana Addison MP, Member for Wendouree

-- Cathrine Burnett-Wake MLC, Member of the Legislative Council for the Eastern Victoria Region
+- Anasina Gray-Barberio MP, Member of the Legislative Council for Northern Metropolican

 - Kat Theophanous MP, Member for Northcote